DinisCruz/Book_Generation_Z_Developer_Build/manuscript/content.md

     - the question is how repeatable, scalable, mesuable those tests are
     - and how much context switching occurs

- - the FDD applies to much more than just coding (see chapter on &#34;Inventing on Principle&#34;) it is also related to how we learn
+ - the FDD applies to much more than just coding (see chapter on "Inventing on Principle") it is also related to how we learn

   - Power of Feedback loops